Kitura/kitura.dev/content/docs/guides/deploying/cloud-foundry.md

 ##Step 3: Set target organisation

-If you are on IBM Cloud, you can find your organisation and space by logging into IBM Cloud and going into Manage > Account > Cloud Foundry orgs.
-If you are on the Lite/free tier an organisation will have already been created in your account, the organisation name is the name listed on this page, in my case it's my email address.
+If you are on IBM Cloud, you can find your organisation and space by logging into IBM Cloud and going into `Manage > Account > Cloud Foundry orgs`.
+If you are on the Lite/free tier an organisation will have already been created in your account, the organisation name is the `name` listed on this page, in my case it's my email address.

-To find the associated spaces within the organisation, click ... (next to your organisation) and select Spaces.
-If there are no spaces listed, click Add a space to create one, specifying your choice of name (e.g. dev) and region.
+To find the associated spaces within the organisation, click ... (next to your organisation) and select `Spaces`.
+If there are no spaces listed, click `Add a space` to create one, specifying your choice of name (e.g. dev) and region.
 Make sure that you locate your space in the same region as your API endpoint!

 Set target: